plume-lib/merging/README-adjacent-lines.md

 d
 ```

-The adjacent merger would resolve the conflict as:
+The adjacent-lines merger would resolve the conflict as:

 ```
 a